 Addiction and Dependence Defined

 The National Institute on Drug Abuse defines dependence as (1) a state in which an organism functions normally only in the presence of a drug (2) manifested as a physical disturbance when the drug is removed (withdrawal).
-This statement, generally speaking, communicates that for dependence to be present the body will not function normally without the substance, and the body will suffer from withdrawal symptoms if a sufficient amount of time lapses without the use of the drug.
+Dependence occurs when the body will no longer function normally without the substance and suffer withdrawal symptoms if the substance is discontinued.

 It is always wise to do some research.
-Depending on the substance in which your loved one may be addicted and/or dependent, different signs and symptoms may be present.
+Depending on the substance involved, different signs and symptoms may be present.
 Research the detox and rehab centers near you.
-Many of them will be more than happy to provide you with a plethora of information on the next right step for you and your loved one.
+Many of them will be more than happy to provide you with information to help you determine the next right step for you and your loved one.

-Whether your loved one struggles with addiction versus dependence on drugs, alcohol, or both – we can help.
+Whether your loved one struggles with addiction or dependence on drugs, alcohol, or both – we can help.
 Please feel free to contact us anytime.